M4I-nanoscopy/InSilicoTEM/README.md

 How to use InSilicoTEM simulator: testing updates
 -

 !!
-BEFORE USING THE SIMULATOR, MAKE SURE THAT A WORKING VERSION OF DIPimage (http://www.diplib.org/) FOR MATLAB IS INSTALLED ON THE COMPUTER !!
+BEFORE USING THE SIMULATOR, MAKE SURE THAT A WORKING VERSION OF DIPimage 2.9 (>2.9 will not work!) (http://www.diplib.org/) FOR MATLAB IS INSTALLED ON THE COMPUTER !!

 1) Add the PDB file to be imaged to the '/PDBs' folder
 2) Start MATLAB and open 'RunTEMsim.m'